craigargh/cfg-python/lesson_plans/session_2.md

 - For loops
 - Functions

-Several of the exercises require the students to develop problem solving skills in order to create basic shapes and drawings using the Python turtle module.
+Several of the exercises require the students to create basic shapes and drawings using the Python turtle module in order to develop their problem solving skills.

 ## Block 1: User Input

 4-5 minutes

 The first block introduces students to the `input()` function.
-Time should be taken to show students where PyCharm expects you to enter user input.
+Time should be taken to show students how to input values with PyCharm.

 4-5 minutes